Hengrui-Gu/PokeMQA/README.md

 This is the repository for our paper [PokeMQA: Programmable knowledge editing for Multi-hop Question Answering](https://arxiv.org).

+We release the `PokeMQA-turbo_n_edited.py` to run PokeMQA on `GPT-3.5-turbo-instruct`.

 ## Training Dataset for Scope Detector
 In `datasets\`, we release the dataset `cls-filtered.json` for training scope detector (mentioned in Section 3.2).
-The details on the dataset construction is illustrated in Appendix B.
+The details on the dataset construction are illustrated in Appendix B.

 ### Format
 Each instance in `cls-filtered.json` represents a (1edit,4questions) pair: